 - Keep packed toys hidden and pull them out as needed – Allow your kids the time to look out the window and get bored.
 When frustration kicks in, you will be ready.

-Stopping at the grocery store also allows everyone to pick a favorite snack for the next stretch of the road.
+Stopping at the grocery store is a great time to allow everyone to pick a favorite snack for the next stretch of the road – making it one of the most fun stops for everyone!
 Some grocery stores, such as Publix, have great sandwiches!
-Grocery stores have familiar brands and great air conditioning. – This is much better than sitting down in a crowded fast-food joint.
+Grocery stores have familiar brands and great air conditioning.
+This is much better than sitting down in a crowded fast-food joint.

-Find a unique road trip stop on your next long car ride!
+Find a unique rest stop on your next long journey!
 Grab your phone and Google search to see what’s around.

 Our last eight-hour road trip took a break at a splash pad.
 It.
 Was.
 Glorious.
 As the kids ran, they also cooled off and burned energy.